kubermatic/docs/content/kubeone/master/using_kubeone/manual_cluster_repair.en.md

 ### What is Leader instance

-In KubeOne the Leader instance is the first instance from the `Hosts` in KubeOne config file (or `kubeone_hosts` in Terraform output) list.
+In KubeOne the Leader instance is the first instance from the `.controlPlane.Hosts` in KubeOne config file (or `kubeone_hosts` in Terraform output) list.
 This instance will be used to "init" the cluster initially (generate PKI, start the first etcd instance, launch different kubernetes control-plane components).

-By default, the first `Host` instance defined in KubeOne config (or `kubeone_hosts` in Terraform output) will be a Leader Host.
+By default, the first `.controlPlane.Hosts` instance defined in KubeOne config (or `kubeone_hosts` in Terraform output) will be a Leader Host.

 It's possible to choose which instance will be a Leader using config or Terraform output.
 Please keep in mind, there can be only 1 Leader Host.